Theatrical Workforce Development Program

 This new program is unparalleled because participants, all 18–24, will work hands-on in multiple disciplines of technical theatre, training with some of the industry’s top professionals.

-Training continues as participants become paid entry-level technicians at our employment partner theatres: Brooklyn Academy of Music and The Public Theater.
+Training continues as participants become paid entry-level technicians at our employment partner theatres; including The Public Theatre.

 Participants continue their training and enter full time into the technical theatre workforce as an independent working professional with the guidance and support of their mentors.